cbeck88/Wesnoth_MCLP_AI/README.md

 The LP_ai heuristic is to *attack the unit which can be most easily killed using all adjacent slots, using the unit from the optimal solution which is otherwise the least useful first*.
 After we see if we got our hits, we reevaluate.

-The MCLP_ai is not written yet, I imagine that it will work at first a bit like candidate_ai but use LP_ai montecarlo simulations to generate scores.
+The MCLP_ai is not written yet, but this is the one which is planned to use the results of MC simulations to make decisions.

 LP's are solved using the lp_solve library.
 I installed from a linux mint package *liblpsolve55-dev*, following instructions <a href="http://web.mit.edu/lpsolve/doc/Build.htm#Implicit linking with the lpsolve static library ">here</a>.